Hollow667/flaminglustbot/README.md

 ## me

+This bot was inspired by some of the sillier and lower-quality self-published erotica that can be found on sites like smashwords and amazon.
+I am a self-pubbed erotica writer myself so this is all done with love ;-P

 This is my first python program.
 I am more experienced with strictly-typed object-oriented languages like Java and C#.
 Please excuse the non-pythonic quirks of my code.

 ## feel free to fork and steal